de-grote/aoc2016/readme.md

 * day 6: I tried way to long to see if I could get my code to compile using the lenght of one line, but after way too much time I just put in 8 and gave up on that, the rest of the day was doable and part 2 was just changing a max to a min so that was easy.

+* day 7: Gotta love regex (and debugging).
+Also fancy-regex > regex.

 ---

 Thanks for reading!